zacsketches/yun/README.md

 	3. Build libzmq - follow inst here http://zeromq.org/intro:get-the-software

 -------------------------
-27 May
+##27 May

-Yun -
+#Yun
 I've got my Yun hooked up and I'm learning some quick lessons.
 Some of this is documented on the forum and some of it assumes various levels of experience with linux and OpenWRT.
 So I'm going to record my path here from switching it on for the first time all the way through compiling a custom